Adopt a Spot and clean your community!

 - Why do you think you may sometimes look past litter when you see it?

-How to Adopt-A-Spot
+Take Action: How to LAUNCH Adopt-A-Spot

 Follow the steps below to set up a successful Adpot-A-Spot Campaign at your school!
 Need help?
 Contact us!